ElaTheDeveloper/TomBot-Sharp/README.md

 ## Contributing

- TomBot is built in C# for DotNet Core.
+ NerdBot is built in C# for DotNet Core.
 While this can be developed in Visual Studio, VS Code or really any text editor you want, I (Ela) use JetBrains Rider because I get it free.
 If you are a student/affiliated with an academic organisation, you can get it free as well.
 More info is [here](https://www.jetbrains.com/community/education/#students).

  Only Ela and those approved may work on the "dev" branch and only Ela may work on the "master" branch.